opendevstack/opendevstack.github.io/doc/getting-started.md

 Information, how to setup Minishift can be found at the [Minishift Getting Started guide](https://docs.openshift.org/latest/minishift/getting-started/index.html "Getting Started with Minishift").
 For the OpenDevStack it is important, that you run Minishift with OpenShift v3.6.1 because the templates have been designed for OpenShift v3.6 and the current OpenShift version is not backward compatible.

-### Bash
+### Cygwin / Linux

 You must have the possibility to run bash scripts to import the provided OpenShift templates.
-On Linux systems you can use these scripts out-of-the box, on Windows systems you will have to install either a bash port for Windows like [Cygwin](https://www.cygwin.com/ "Cygwin") or [win-bash](http://win-bash.sourceforge.net/ "win-bash") or you can use the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10 "Windows Subsystem for Linux"), if you run Windows 10.
+On Linux systems you can use these scripts out-of-the box, on Windows systems you will have to install either a bash port for Windows like [Cygwin](https://www.cygwin.com/ "Cygwin").
+For Windows, our recommendation is to use Cygwin for starting a minishift cluster and further configuration.

 ### Ansible